n8willis/opentype-shaping-documents/opentype-shaping-hangul.md

 This reordering move is the same regardless of whether the syllable in question is a precomposed syllable codepoint from the Hangul Syllables block or a jamo-based syllable composed via the application of GSUB features.
-Therefore, the reording must take place at the end of the shaping process.
+Therefore, the reordering must take place at the end of the shaping process.